Kenneth Snow

-Kenneth Arthur Snow (1934 – 5 December 2011) was a flag officer in the Royal Navy.
+Rear-Admiral Kenneth Arthur Snow, CB (1934 – 5 December 2011) was a flag officer in the Royal Navy.

 Early life

 Snow went to St. Andrew's College, Grahamstown, South Africa and was in Merriman House.

 In 1950 Snow went to the South African Nautical College 'General Botha' at Gordons Bay, Cape Province where he had a distinguished career - Chief Cadet Captain and King's Gold Medallist 1951.